chainstacklabs/arweave-ds-app-react/README.md

-# Drop n' Sell
+# Decentralized music marketplace

-This repository contains the code neccessary to run the Drop & Sell app, a decentralized app to sell digital documents like ebooks and pdf files.
+This repository contains the code neccessary to run a decentralized music marketplace app.

-The application allows users to upload documents to Arweave, a decentralized permanent data store, and list them to sell on Polygon thanks to a smart contract deployed on the blockchain.
+- Users will be able to upload MP3 files and list them for sale by a price.
+- The songs will be uploaded to Arweave via Bundlr and the metadata (title, price, author and download link) will be stored in a smart contract deployed in Polygon.
+- Other users will bee able to browse listed songs and buy them.
+- When a user buys a song, the tokens will be sent to the author and the buyer will get a link to download the it.

+We'll limit this app to MP3 files.
+In addition, the songs will be bought and sold using MATIC, but you can extend this app to work with other file types and multiple protocols if you want.

 ## Tech stack